Qiskit/qiskit-mitigation/docs/index.rst

 Qiskit Mitigation is a package for handling noise in quantum computations.
 It contains a set of techniques that can be used to build advanced or customized error mitigation pipelines directly with `samplomatic <https://github.com/Qiskit/samplomatic>`__.
 Specifically, it contains:

 1. Implementations of Probabilistic Error Cancellation (PEC), Twirling Readout Error eXtinction (TREX), and Zero-Noise Extrapolation (ZNE) with Probabilistic Error Amplification (PEA) and gate folding amplification methods.
-2. Functionality for computing a postselected noise channel, from circuit symmetries or spacetime checks, to be used with PEC to reduce sampling overhead.
+2. Functionality for computing a postselected noise channel, from circuit symmetries or spacetime checks, to be used with PEC to reduce sampling overhead [1].
 3. Postselection using non-Markovian error checks to filter corrupted samples out of measured data.
 4. Support for expectation value calculation with advanced error mitigation.